-\Spotted dolphin \\Bottlenose dolphin Both species of the Famíly Delphinidae.
+\Spotted dolphin \\Bottlenose dolphin1 Both species of the Famíly Delphinidae.

-There were no records of any kind neither of manatees (Trichechus manatus, Sirenia:Trichechidae) nor of any species of Pinnipeds (Phocidae or Ottaridae.
-The Caribbean monk seal, Monachus tropicalis, with old records in Costa Rica, and now considered extinct in all its range, and the California sea lion, Zalophus californianus, of which there have been accidental introductions by humans in the Western Caribbean).
+There were no recrods of any kind neither of manatees (Trichechus manatus, Sirenia:Trichechidae) nor of any species of Pinnipeds (Phocidae, Ottaridae.
+The Caribbean monk seal, Monachus tropicalis, with old records in Costa Rica and now considered extinct in all its range, and the California sea lion, Zalophus californianus, which has been accidentally introduced in the Western Caribbean).